All comparisonsNote-taking apps

 Nimbus Note

-Google Keep fails first because notes cannot support long structured documents with headings and sections.
+Google Keep fails first because it breaks when notes cannot support long structured documents with headings and sections.

 Verdict